ni/nimi-python/docs/nifgen/functions.rst

     Resets the instrument and reapplies initial user–specified settings from the logical name that was used to initialize the session.
-If the session was created without a logical name, this function is equivalent to the nifgen\_reset function.
+If the session was created without a logical name, this method is equivalent to the nifgen_reset method.